 4) Are you CIMS certified?

 a.
 Asking a prospective cleaning company what certifications they hold is not asked often enough.
 CIMS certification (Certified Industry Management Standard) ensures that a prospective commercial janitorial service has a proven track record of following industry best practices.
-An added bonus – they CIMS-GB certified.
+An added bonus – ask if they are CIMS-GB certified.
 Green Building is an additional certification ensuring the company is using cleaning methods and products with environmentally friendly ingredients.
 For example, ask what decibel their equipment runs at – most should not rise above 70 decibels, which is the highest sound level that a human ear can tolerate without feeling discomfort.
-In other words, you will not cringe or feel annoyance while listening to our equipment.
+In other words, you will not cringe or feel annoyance while listening to the equipment.
 Do not be afraid to dive into the specifics on how they’re keeping your employees safe (more than just using disinfectant) and what procedures they’re implemented to also be friendly to our environment.